MarshalX/atproto/README.md

 ### Future changes

 Things that a want to do soon:
-- Use camel_case names of attributes in all models.
-Will break backward compatibility
-- Resolve issues with typehints.
-There are a lot of reference models with the same set of fields.
-Now they are completely different types
 - Provide autogenerated Record Namespaces with more high-level work with basic operations upon records (CRUD + list records)

 ### Change log